 Marchantia is a genus of non-vascular land plants commonly included in bryophytes.
 Technically, they come under the family of Marchantiophyta which again comes under the clade of Embryophyta under the Kingdom Plantae.
 The organisms falling under the Marchantia classification are commonly known as liverworts.

-It is quite evident for you now that as they are non-vascular they lack appropriate differentiation into leaves, stems and true roots.
+Most regulatory gene families consist of the bare minimum components.
+It is quite evident for you now that as they are non-vascular they lack appropriate differentiation into leaves, stems, and true roots.
 Due to that distinction, Marchantia has a plant body which is called a thallus, a common occurrence in plants lacking any vascular system such as algae and fungi.
 But the characteristics that make the Marchantia genus distinguishable are the small barrel-shaped pores for gaseous exchanges and cup-shaped structures called gemma cups for reproduction.
 As you read through, you will learn more about these structures.

 There are different characteristics that define various qualities and stages of the life of Marchantia classification.
 We will look at them one by one.

 Let's start with structural characteristics.
 Already from above, you know that the plant body of the liverworts is thalloid.
 Even though it is flat, the thalloid body in this scenario is dorsiventral i.e. it has different upper and lower surfaces.
-The epidermal layer forms the dorsal or the upper surface while the ventral surface is composed of multicellular purple-coloured scales of single-cell thickness and unicellular rhizoids.
-Apart from that structurally this thalloid can be divided into two layers - (1) Photosynthetic part and (2) Storage part.
+The epidermal layer forms the dorsal or the upper surface while the ventral surface is composed of multicellular purple-colored scales of single-cell thickness and unicellular rhizoids.
+Apart from that structurally, this thalloid can be divided into two layers - (1) the Photosynthetic part and (2) the Storage part.

-2. Storage Part: It is the lower part of the thalloid.
-It consists of the chambers present of the pores that are mentioned above.
+Storage Part: It is the lower part of the thalloid.
+It consists of the chambers present in the pores that are mentioned above.